SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 contact between parties.
 Some holo-vids have the capability to jack into hand computers, projecting the information on scholarchips out for all to read.
 Cost: Moderate.
-Life-Support Reﬁlls: These are “tanks” of atmosphere and food supplies that can be attached to an environment suit and some portable shelters.
+Life-Support Reﬁlls: These are "tanks" of atmosphere and food supplies that can be attached to an environment suit and some portable shelters.
 They last roughly two weeks and weigh less than 10 kilograms.
 Cost: Moderate.